36. Piano Key tops- White and Black Replacement

 Removing the old blacks, or sharps, is harder than removing the ivories.
 This is because the wooden sharp is glued directly to wood without the layer found between the ivory and the wooden key lever.
 So, you will again need to slide a very thin blade under the sharp and try to work the blade along under the sharp until it pops off.
 It will be much easier to catch the wood of the key lever and start down into the grain of the key lever wood.
 Just be sure you are working with the grain, not against it.
 If a piece of wood comes out of the key lever, use the Weldwood from the hardware store to fill it.
 File and sand it level.

-If you are using the Key Top Restoration Kit now is the time, after the sharps are removed, to use the Analine Stain Powder in solution to stain the side of the sharp key levers.
+If you are using the Key Top Restoration Kit now is the time, after the sharps are removed, to use the Oil Dye to stain the side of the sharp key levers.
 Sand or clean the surface first.
-Mix the powder with denatured alcohol, or whatever the instructions indicate, and coat the wood again at the front.
+Coat the wood again at the front.
 This prevents bare wood from showing when a white natural is depressed.
 It is distracting to the musician, and a bit ugly, if the natural wood shows at the front of the sharp lever.
+Be sure to allow the dye to dry thoroughly before gluing on the new sharps.

 You should have a set of sharps you ordered from my Online Catalogue.
 There is no order to the sharps.
 Just make sure that the front of the sharp does NOT hang over the front of the wood.
 (See diagram) This time, you can glue them on with either Glue tape or a glue such as Liquid Nails..
 Also, make sure they are straight on top of the wood.
 Do not clamp them, but set them carefully level so that they will not ooze to the side as they dry.